-Texans have known great partnerships throughout Lone Star history: Goodnight and Loving, Waylon and Willie and now Texas Co-op Power and Chet Garner, the Daytripper.
-Beginning with the April 2019 travel issue, Texas Co-op Power will deliver Chet’s one-of-a-kind stories from Texas backroads.
-Share in the excitement as Chet explores out-of-the-way curiosities and colorful characters that make Texas unique.
+Texans have known great partnerships throughout Lone Star history: Goodnight and Loving, Waylon and Willie, and now Texas Co-op Power and Chet Garner, the Daytripper.
+Share in the excitement as Chet explores Texas backroads to discover the out-of-the-way curiosities and colorful characters that make our state unique.

 See Chet’s stories on the pages of Texas Co-op Power each month or enjoy a video of the trip on TexasCoopPower.com.
 Take Chet’s advice and hit the road yourself.
 You’ll find a new appreciation for the great state of Texas.